 SWF19 aims to help writers find their path to published.
 We offer a choice from four intensive sessions, with limited seats in each, to help you refine your craft.

-This in-depth workshop for fiction writers where the first manuscript pages are critiqued.
+In this in-depth workshop for fiction writers, the first manuscript pages are critiqued.
 Limit 10 writers.

 That Killer First Page